Notessh2a

 No extra mechanism is required in main to wait for the goroutine.
 The <-ch operation blocks until a value is available.
 This behavior synchronizes main with expensiveFunc.
 Each loop iteration in main waits for a send from expensiveFunc.
 The loop is used only as an example, calling fmt.Println(<-ch) 4 times back to back would do the same.

 In the example above, closing the channel is not required because main receives a fixed number of messages (4) before exiting.
-However, here is a modified version that requires the channel to be closed explicitly:
+Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a range loop.

 func main() {